-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mount Dora is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Mount Dora is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mount Dora is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Mount Dora who work in sales jobs (14.72%), office and administrative support (14.56%), and food service (9.22%).
+There are especially a lot of people living in Mount Dora who work in office and administrative support (15.71%), sales jobs (11.93%), and food service (11.93%).

-The education level of Mount Dora citizens is substantially higher than the typical US community, as 29.16% of adults in Mount Dora have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Mount Dora citizens is substantially higher than the typical US community, as 31.03% of adults in Mount Dora have at least a bachelor's degree, and the average American community has 21.84%.

-Mount Dora is a very ethnically-diverse city.
+Mount Dora is an extremely ethnically-diverse city.
 The people who call Mount Dora home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Dora residents report their race to be White, followed by Black or African-American.
 Mount Dora also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.51% of the city’s residents.
-Important ancestries of people in Mount Dora include English, Irish, Italian, and Polish.
+People of Hispanic or Latino origin account for 11.04% of the city’s residents.
+Important ancestries of people in Mount Dora include English, Irish, Italian, and Scottish.

 The most common language spoken in Mount Dora is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Indic languages.